Aircraft Accident Investigation Bureau (India)

 The Aircraft Accident Investigation Bureau (AAIB) is a division of the Ministry of Civil Aviation, Government of India which investigates aircraft accidents and incidents in India.

+The head office is in Udaan Bhawan, an office building on the property of Safdarjung Airport in New Delhi.
+Previously the head office was elsewhere on the airport property.

-Statutory Backing
+Statutory backing

 Earlier, the Directorate General of Civil Aviation (DGCA) conducted investigations and gave information to the investigations established by the Court of Inquiry and the Committee Inquiry.
-A separate investigative agency was established to comply with the Standards And Recommended Practices (SARPs) of the International Civil Aviation Organisation (ICAO).
+A separate investigative agency was established to comply with the Standards And Recommended Practices (SARPs), Annex 13, of the International Civil Aviation Organisation (ICAO).

-The agency was established by Order No. AV-15029/002/2008-CG dated May 26, 2011.
+The agency was established by Order No. AV-15029/002/2008-CG dated 26 May 2011.
 The Aircraft (Investigation of Accidents and Incidents) Rules, 2012 came into effect on 5 July 2012.
-It provides for setting up of an Aircraft Accident Investigation Bureau.
+The aircraft rules, clause 8, provide for setting up of an Aircraft Accident Investigation Bureau, which was done on 30 July 2012 by Order No. AV.
+11012/01/2011 - DG.